semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-a11y.md

 #### Add summary manually

-If the automatically generated summary is not suitable for the data provided to the `<Plot />` component, simply disable the summarizer and provide your own text.
+If the automatically generated summary isn’t suitable for the data provided to the `<Plot />` component, simply disable the summarizer and provide your own text.

 ```jsx
 <Plot